My Cat Ate Bacon Will He Get Sick?

 Bacon is a type of meat that comes from a pig’s back or belly.
 The meat is salted to cure (preserve) the meat.
 It can be enjoyed on its own or as an ingredient in dishes of all kinds!
 Bacon goes with just about anything!

 While many pet parents enjoy bacon, it’s not something that should be eaten too often.
-The reason is that bacon contains high amounts of fat and salt.
-The fat in bacon is healthy, though it shouldn’t be eaten too often due to the number of calories it contains.
-Salt, on the other hand, is a problem.
-Too much salt can cause problems with the cardiovascular system.
-It can cause high blood pressure and more.
+The reason is that bacon contains high amounts of fat and salt. .
+Too much salt can cause problems with the cardiovascular system and can cause high blood pressure.

 But is bacon safe for cats?
 Can bacon make cats sick?